hapax/hapax.github.io/assets/chance.md

 value [<sup><a id="fnr.1" name="fnr.1" class="footref" href="#fn.1">1</a></sup>], the sides are indistinguishable and therefore must have equal
 probability of landing right side up.
 This is true and sounds like a nice explanation.
-But it's actually irrelevant!
+But it's actually half the story!

 To see why, suppose I take a very large dice, so heavy that I can only drop it.
-In this case, it's unlikely to roll, and will most likely just land on the side that I drop it [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>].
+In this case, it's unlikely to roll, and whatever side happens to be facing up when I "roll" will be facing up when it stops [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>].
-Now, if I pick which side I want to drop it on randomly, then I will get a random outcome, but the point of the dice is to outsource randomness!
+If I pick this face randomly, I will get a random outcome, but the point of the dice is to outsource the randomness!
-The symmetry is important, but dice is fundamentally a roll-playing game.
+Symmetry is important, as we will see, but dice is fundamentally a roll-playing game.

 #### Chaos

 ---